-UnityPoint Health calls off deal with Sanford Health
+UnityPoint calls off merger with South Dakota's Sanford Health system

 Des Moines-based UnityPoint Health includes 32 hospitals — including UnityPoint Health-St. Luke’s in Cedar Rapids — and 280 clinics in Iowa, Illinois and Wisconsin.

-Sanford Health, based in Sioux Falls, is one of the largest health systems in the United States.
-It includes 44 hospitals and more than 200 senior care facilities in 26 states and nine countries within its system, and employs about 1,400 physicians.
+Sanford Health, based in Sioux Falls, is one of the largest health systems in the United States, employing about 1,400 physicians across 44 hospitals and more than 200 senior care facilities in 26 states and nine countries.

+The two health systems signed a letter of intent to explore a merger in June, which officials at the time said would “deliver greater health outcomes and value in communities in the Midwest and around the world.”

 ARTICLE CONTINUES BELOW ADVERTISEMENT

-The two health systems signed a letter of intent to explore a merger in June, a move that officials at the time said would “deliver greater health outcomes and value in communities in the Midwest and around the world.”
+In a public letter, UnityPoint Health President and CEO Kevin Vermeer said the decision to end talks will not impact patient care, as the system “will continue to be a people-first organization.”

-The potential partnership was among the latest shift in an ongoing trend within the country’s health care systems.
-Experts say the industry is shifting from small, locally controlled markets to regional system powerhouses that are better equipped to cope with rising cost of care and shifting national policy.
+The potential partnership was among the latest move in an ongoing trend within the country’s health care systems.
+Experts say the industry is shifting from small, locally controlled markets to regional system powerhouses that are better equipped to cope with rising cost of care and changing national policy.

-UnityPoint Health President and CEO Kevin Vermeer said in a statement the organization will tirelessly evaluate any avenue to improving health care delivery, adding “UnityPoint Health moves forward with strong roots and a fierce commitment to improving the experience of the people we serve.”

 “More than ever before, our organization is culturally aligned and ideally positioned to continue our transformation and realize our vision to become the premier health system in the Midwest,” UnityPoint’s Corizzo said in a statement.
 “We’ve made important strides in redesigning our system, including rethinking the way we operate, reshaping our culture and realigning our resources to support our goal.
 Our success has attracted the attention of others and will continue to present us with new opportunities to redesign the health care experience and improve the health of the communities we serve.”